• Main Menu

 Table of Contents

-• Data and code sharing
+• Things to know about data and code sharing

 • Most importantly, make sure we’re the right journal for your paper (for example, we are not the British Journal for Political Science!).
+We publish papers aimed primarily at readers in the academic discipline known as philosophy of science.

-• Do not contact any of us directly about your paper.
+• Presubmission enquires: Do not contact any of us directly about your paper.
 To do so would reveal your identity and we operate a triple anonymous review process.
 If your query concerns the suitability of your paper for the BJPS, simply submit it.
 If it is not appropriate, you’ll usually find out within a fortnight.

-• If your paper is accepted, it will not appear in print for a long time.
+• Timeframe: If your paper is accepted, it will not appear in print for a long time.
 We will make your final draft available online within a few weeks, and this will generate a DOI.
 For most purposes—hiring committees, funding applications, and so on—your paper will count as published.1Why the delay?
 There has been a substantial increase in the number of submissions we have received in recent years.
 At the same time, our acceptance rate has remained fairly stable.
 Thus, there are many more papers that need to be carefully guided through the production process.
 There are two ways to deal with this increase: (1) Impose a substantial pause on accepting new papers.
 This option would particularly harm early-career philosophers of science, who have a limited number of suitable venues for their work and can’t afford to wait as long as later-career folks.
 (2) Substantially increase the cost of the journal to cover the labour costs involved in publishing more pages per year.
 This option would particularly harm low-income readers and institutions.
 Because a delay in production is closer to an inconvenience than a harm, we’ve chosen this path.

 • We follow both the British Philosophical Association/Society for Women in Philosophy (UK) Good Practice Scheme, and the Barcelona Principles for a Globally Inclusive Philosophy.

-• Avoid excessive self-citations.
+• Avoid excessive self-citation

 • LaTeX users may find the .tex file here useful for ensuring papers meet the formatting requirements for BJPS submissions.

-Data and code sharing
+Things to know about data and code sharing

 • Referees and editors must be given access to all relevant data/code.